 Several events will take place while the IRS evaluates your offer.
 First, while the IRS may place a tax lien on your property, they will stop other collection activities until a decision has been reached.
 The IRS will also extend the assessment and collection period related to your back taxes.
 Even if your offer has not yet been accepted, be sure to make all payments related to your offer.
 If the IRS doesn’t make a decision within two years of receiving your offer, it is automatically accepted.

 If the IRS rejects your offer, it isn’t the end of the road.
 You have the option of appealing the rejection by filing Form 13711 within 30 days.
 On this form, you will need to explain why you disagree with the rejection and why your offer should have been accepted.

-To determine if an offer in compromise is the right option for you, it’s a good idea to examine some of the pros and cons of this debt relief solution.
+To determine if an offer in compromise is the right option for you, it’s a good idea to examine some of the pros and cons of this back tax assistance solution.
 The biggest advantage of an offer in compromise is that it will halt IRS collection activities.
 While the IRS considers your offer, it will not garnish your wages or seize your property, although it still may place liens on your property.

-One of the drawbacks of an offer in compromise is that it pauses the statute of limitations for your debt.
-So, if the statute is almost expired and you make an offer, it means the IRS has additional time to collect your debt.
+One of the drawbacks of an offer in compromise is that it pauses the statute of limitations for your back taxes.
+So, if the statute is almost expired and you make an offer, it means the IRS has additional time to collect your back taxes.

-If you’re ready to finally pay off your tax debt, Solvable is here for you.
-We provide a library of research articles that can help you better understand tax debt and relief solutions, and we also review the most popular debt relief companies to help you find the company that can best help you with your debt.
+If you’re ready to finally pay off your back taxes, Solvable is here for you.
+We provide a library of research articles that can help you better understand back taxes and back tax asssitance solutions, and we also review the most popular back tax assistance companies to help you find the company that can best help you with your back taxes.